 As well as full coverage of nursing and midwifery topics the database also covers topics relating to physiotherapy, occupational therapy, radiography, pharmacy, public health, health promotion, nutrition and biomedical sciences.

-When searching for journal articles, break down your topic into keywords and phrases.
+When searching for journal articles, break down your topic into keywords and phrases and enter them on different lines

 If your search results are disappointing, try to think of different ways of expressing your topic.
 For "wound care" you could try "wound management" or just wounds.